kalvinparker/Security-Tools/Nessus.md

    - Locate the **Linux - Debian - amd64** version (assuming you're using a 64-bit Kali system).
    - Download the `.deb` file.
    - Agree to the License Agreement.
-   - Click Checksum next to the download button and copy the SHA256 checksum into `mousepad`.
+   - Click Checksum next to the download button and copy the SHA256 checksum into `text editor`.

 2. **Verify Download Integrity (Optional but Recommended):**